 (d) Student members are entitled to receive the PSA Journal and any benefits provided through PSA Plus, and may receive other relevant information and publications of the PSA.
-Advice to student members engaged in employment which is incidental to their studies may also be made available via the organising centre on terms and conditions decided by the secretariat.
+Advice to student members engaged in employment which is incidental to their studies may also be made available via the Te Roopu Tohutohu Manaaki, the PSA’s member advice and support centre, on terms and conditions decided by the secretariat.

 (1) Process for nominations

 (a) Nominations for honorary life membership may be made by any member, or any formally recognised membership structure, by forwarding the nomination to the executive board according to the timeframe set out in the official notice calling for nominations and notices of motion for the national delegates’ congress.

 (b) The executive board will consider any nominations and, if it decides to accept a nomination, will place its recommendations on the agenda for Congress.

 (2) Guidelines to assess nominations for honorary life membership

 Honorary life membership is a special and therefore infrequently awarded honour.
 The executive board will use the following guidelines to assess nominations:

 (a) Length of membership – life members should be or have been members of the PSA for an extended period, of at least ten (10) years.